Important Note :

 Funding, in the form of a non-repayable contribution, may be requested for the cost of implementing the Audience Development Plan to a maximum of $50,000.
 While the Bell Fund contribution may constitute the full $50,000 applicants are encouraged to increase the budget for Audience Development by securing financing from an additional source.

-What genres are eligible for the Short-Form Digital Video series program?For the Short-Form Digital Series (Fiction Scripted), eligible genres of programming include drama, comedy and children and youth programming excluding animation.
-For the Short-Form Digital Series (Non-Fiction Scripted), eligible genres of programming include factual (commonly understood to include but is not limited to science, history, art, religion), documentaries and lifestyle programming (including cooking, decorating, finance, real estate), provided that each program is scripted and is being produced to be part of an ongoing series.
+What genres are eligible for the Short-Form Digital Video series program?For the Short-Form Digital Series (Fiction Scripted), eligible genres of programming include drama, comedy and children and youth programming excluding animation and sketch comedy.
+For the Short-Form Digital Series (Non-Fiction), eligible genres of programming include factual (commonly understood to include but is not limited to science, history, art, religion), documentaries and lifestyle programming (including cooking, decorating) and is being produced to be part of an ongoing series.

 Is my ‘how-to’ video eligible for the Short-Form Digital Video Series program (scripted non-fiction)?Ineligible content includes content that is primarily vlogs, user-generated content, including but not limited to content such as product review videos, how-to-videos, advice, tutorials, gaming videos, unboxing videos or other forms of unscripted programming.
 We do not fund talking heads or news & info content.
 If in doubt, please contact the Bell Fund to determine eligibility before applying.
-Eligible genres of non-fiction programming include factual (which is commonly understood to include, but is not limited to, science, history, art, religion), documentary and lifestyle programming (which is commonly understood to include, but is not limited to, cooking, decorating, finance and real estate), provided that each program is scripted and is being produced to be part of an ongoing series.
+Eligible genres of non-fiction programming include factual (which is commonly understood to include, but is not limited to, science, history, art, religion), documentary and lifestyle programming (which is commonly understood to include, but is not limited to, cooking, decorating) and is being produced to be part of an ongoing series.

 Must my Short-Form Digital Video Series be scripted?Short-Form Digital Series (fiction) requires a treatment plus one or two scripts.